container-storage-interface/spec/spec.md

   * proto3 SHOULD be used with gRPC, as per the [official recommendations](http://www.grpc.io/docs/guides/#protocol-buffer-versions).
   * All Plugins SHALL implement the REQUIRED Identity service RPCs.
     Support for OPTIONAL RPCs is reported by the `ControllerGetCapabilities` and `NodeGetCapabilities` RPC calls.
-* The CO SHALL provide the listen-address for the Plugin by way of the `CSI_ENDPOINT` environment variable.
-  Plugin components SHALL create, bind, and listen for RPCs on the specified listen address.
-  * Only UNIX Domain Sockets may be used as endpoints.
+* All Plugins MUST support UNIX Domain Sockets as a gRPC endpoint.
-    This will likely change in a future version of this specification to support non-UNIX platforms.
-* All supported RPC services MUST be available at the listen address of the Plugin.

 ### Security

 * The CO operator and Plugin Supervisor SHOULD take steps to ensure that any and all communication between the CO and Plugin Service are secured according to best practices.
-* Communication between a CO and a Plugin SHALL be transported over UNIX Domain Sockets.
+* Communication between a CO and a Plugin SHALL support UNIX Domain Sockets as a transport mechanism.
   * gRPC is compatible with UNIX Domain Sockets; it is the responsibility of the CO operator and Plugin Supervisor to properly secure access to the Domain Socket using OS filesystem ACLs and/or other OS-specific security context tooling.
-  * SP’s supplying stand-alone Plugin controller appliances, or other remote components that are incompatible with UNIX Domain Sockets must provide a software component that proxies communication between a UNIX Domain Socket and the remote component(s).
-    Proxy components transporting communication over IP networks SHALL be responsible for securing communications over such networks.
-* Both the CO and Plugin SHOULD avoid accidental leakage of sensitive information (such as redacting such information from log files).

 ### Debugging